nuxt/docs/en/api/configuration-build.md

 - Type: `Boolean`
 - Default: `false`

 Using [`mini-extract-css-plugin`](https://github.com/webpack-contrib/mini-css-extract-plugin) under the hood, all your CSS will be extracted into separate files, usually one per component.
-This allows caching your CSS and Javascript separately and is worth a try in case you have a lot of global or shared CSS.
+This allows caching your CSS and JavaScript separately and is worth a try in case you have a lot of global or shared CSS.

 <div class="Alert Alert--teal">